stiles/chorokit/README.md

 # Chorokit

-Choropleth helper for GeoPandas with defaults for projection, layout and legend.
+A Python helper that creates clean choropleth maps with defaults for projection, layout, legend and other key configurations.

 *This project is in the early stages of development.
 Contributions and feedback welcome.*